Approved Vaccine List Updated 09-20-2022 (pdf)

 -Fewer missed opportunities: Children won’t miss immunizations due to being referred elsewhere.

--Knowing if a child is up-to-date for immunizations when treating them for other illnesses.
+-Knowing if a child is up to date for immunizations when treating them for other illnesses.

 -No need for up-front purchase of childhood vaccines.